-The Crisp Prize will be awarded biennially for the best scholarly book on political science written by an APSA member within 10 years of gaining a PhD.
+The Crisp Prize is awarded biennially for the best scholarly book on Political Science written by an APSA member within 10 years of gaining a PhD.
 The Prize is open to APSA members who are resident in Australia.

 Nominations can be made by any APSA member, including the author of the book.

-The winner will be announced at the APSA conference dinner in September, where the prize of $500 and a trophy will be awarded.
+The winner is announced at the annual APSA conference dinner in September, where the prize of $500 and a trophy will be awarded.

 Please contact the APSA office if you have any questions.